 Companies in a niche industry will find that they have an advantage in hiring foreign talent as there will most probably be fewer locals who have the relevant skills, qualifications and experience to meet their needs.

 Likewise, there are certain occupations where there is a shortage of local expertise.
 Examples of such occupations would include Project Accountants, Quantity Surveyors and IT Technology Risk Engineers.
-MOM has a comprehensive list of skills in demand which potential candidates and employers can look at.
+MOM has a comprehensive list of skills in demand that potential candidates and employers can look at.

 Quotas

 While this is applicable specifically to S Pass and Work Permit holders, MOM’s implementation of the quota policy also reflects that MOM is mindful of the proportion of foreign workers vis-à-vis its local employees within the company.
-Hence, while there are no explicit quotas for other classes of work passes, it would be prudent for employers be mindful of how many local employers they have on their payroll.
+Hence, while there are no explicit quotas for other classes of work passes, it would be prudent for employers to be mindful of how many local employers they have on their payroll.

 Rejections

-Typically, candidates who have been rejected before will find it more difficult during their re-application process, particularly if MOM has requested for additional documents to be furnished, but the candidate or employer was unable to do so at the point in time.
+Typically, candidates who have been rejected before will find it more difficult during their re-application process, particularly if MOM has requested for additional documents to be furnished, but the candidate or employer was unable to do so at this point in time.

 In such situations, it may be more practical for the candidate and employer to appeal against MOM’s decision.